JDStraughan/jdstraughan.github.io/_posts/2014-11-09-a-geeks-guide-to-walt-disney-world.md

 Epcot, originally EPCOT Center, stands for the Experimental Prototype Community of Tomorrow.
 It began as Walt's dream of a futuristic city, and has become a perpetual world's fair for the last 30 plus years.

 I visited Epcot shortly after its debut as a child, and it was love at first sight.
-The future, the world, innovation and technology presented in an interactive way I had never experienced before.
+The future of the world, innovation, and technology presented in an interactive way I had never experienced before.
 I visited again as a young man, and now, as an adult, it still astonishes me on every visit.

 Over twice the size of Magic Kingdom, Epcot is broken into two sections: Future World and World Showcase.

 #### Future World

-Future World is broken into sections, and has changed dramatically since I was a child.
+Future World has changed dramatically since I was a child.
 Like a living expo, you can expect to see new technologies on display every few years.
 Many of the attractions have been updated or replaced as new innovations and sponsorships have emerged.

 Spaceship Earth is the "big sphere" that stands as the iconic symbol for the park.
-Inside is a ride that restores faith in human beings while reminding riders of our achievements over the past several thousand years.
+Inside is a ride that inspires faith in humanity by reminding us of our achievements over the past several thousand years.
 It is a must ride for me every visit, sometimes it is my first and last ride of the day.

-Rides like Mission: SPACE, Test Track, and Sorin offer bigger kids and adults more thrilling experience while The Seas with Nemo and Friends, Universe of Energy, and The Land are slower paced, and small child friendly rides that offer educational opportunities.
+Rides like Mission: SPACE, Test Track, and Sorin offer bigger kids and adults more thrilling experience while The Seas with Nemo and Friends, Universe of Energy, and Living with the Land are slower paced, small child friendly rides that offer educational opportunities.

 Imagination pavilion has our family's favorite character, Figment.
-This ride has also changed over the years, but the message is eternal: progress is driven by imagination.
+The ride has also changed over the years, but the message is eternal: progress is driven by imagination.

 Lastly, Innoventions is a great place to escape the weather and see presentations and interactive exhibits from various sponsors.
 The Sum of all Thrills is a personal favorite, allowing you to build your own roller coaster and then ride it in a virtual simulation.